tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 [This post](https://z.cash/blog/snark-explain5) aims to translate statements that are to be proved and verified into the language of polynomials.
-Gabizon explains the same process discussed above by Buterin, for transforming a computational problem into an _arithmetic circuit_ and ultimately into a Quadratic Arithmetic Program (QAP).
+Gabizon explains the same process discussed above by Buterin, for transforming a computational problem into an _arithmetic circuit_ and ultimately into a QAP.
 However, unlike Buterin, Gabizon does not mention constraint systems.

 ### [Part VI: The Pinocchio Protocol]

 The [Pinocchio protocol](https://z.cash/blog/snark-explain6) is used as an example of how the QAP computed in the previous parts of this series can be used between both the Prover and the Verifier to achieve a zero-knowledge proof with negligible probability that the Verifier would accept a wrong polynomial as correct.
 The low probability is guaranteed by a well-known theorem that "two different polynomials of degree at most $2d$ can agree on at most $2d$ points in the given prime field".
 Gabizon further discusses how to restrict the Prover to choose their polynomials according to the assignment $\bf{s}$ given by the Verifier, and how the Prover can use randomly chosen field elements to _blind_ all the information they send to the Verifier.

 ### [Part VII: Pairings of Elliptic Curves]

 [This part](https://z.cash/blog/snark-explain7) of the series aims to set up a Common Reference String (CRS) model that can be used to convert the _verifiable blind evaluation_ of the polynomial of Part IV into a _non-interactive proof system_.
 A homomorphic hiding that supports both addition and multiplication is needed for this purpose.
 Such a homomorphic hiding is created from what is known as _Tate pairings_.
 Since _Tate pairings_ emanate from Elliptic Curve Groups, Gabizon starts by defining these groups.

 The Pinnochio SNARK, however, uses a relaxed notion of a _non-interactive proof_, where the use of a CRS is allowed.
 The CRS is created before any proofs are constructed, according to a certain randomized process, and is broadcast to all parties.
 The assumption here is that the randomness used in creating the CRS is not known to any of the parties.

 The intended non-interactive evaluation protocol has three parts; Setup, Proof, and Verification.
 In the Setup, the CRS and a random field element $\bf{s}$ are used to calculate the Verifier's challenge (i.e. the set of $\alpha$-pairs a in Part IV).